Who Are We?

 Graham Romanes

-graham-romanesGraham worked for Community Aid Abroad (now Oxfam Australia) for 22 years, firstly as State Director and then in 1984 he moved to the Overseas Program section to shape the response to the Ethiopia crisis.
+Graham worked for Community Aid Abroad (now Oxfam Australia) for 22 years, firstly as State Director and then in 1984 he moved to the Overseas Program section to shape the response to the Ethiopia crisis.
 He was then given the task of developing and managing CAA’s program throughout Africa.
 As a consequence, Ethiopia became his second home.
-In 1997 he was appointed as Ethiopia’s Honorary Consul-General to Australia.
-In this role he represents Ethiopia in Australia, as the Ethiopian Government has no Embassy here.
-He travels to Ethiopia regularly for briefings and also is owner and manager of ethiopia.com.au a shop in Fitzroy Melbourne that promotes and sells Ethiopian Fairtrade coffee and African trade beads.
+In 1997 he was appointed as Ethiopia’s Honorary Consul-General to Australia and held this role until 2014.
+In this role he represented Ethiopia in Australia.
+He travels to Ethiopia regularly and also promotes and sells Ethiopian Fairtrade coffee and African trade beads.

 Helen Thal

-Helen ThalHelen has been passionate about the environment all her life and worked with the Australian Conservation Foundation for approx. 8 years.
+Helen has been passionate about the environment all her life and worked with the Australian Conservation Foundation for approx. 8 years.
 She then moved to Brisbane to work as a member of the Community Programs Unit of Oxfam Australia.
 In the last 4 years she has been the travel coordinator and PA for CSR’s training team with the corporate sector.